getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 fBound.prototype = new fNOP();
 ```

-We won't actually dive into explaining how this trickery works (it's complicated and beyond our scope here), but essentially the snippet determines whether or not the bound function has been called with `new` (resulting in a newly constructed object being its `this`), and if so, it uses *that* new `this` rather than the previously specified *hard binding* for `this`.
+We won't actually dive into explaining how this trickery works (it's complicated and beyond our scope here), but essentially the utility determines whether or not the hard-bound function has been called with `new` (resulting in a newly constructed object being its `this`), and if so, it uses *that* newly created `this` rather than the previously specified *hard binding* for `this`.

 Why is `new` being able to override *hard binding* useful?

 Imagine a function that you are given (might be hard-bound, might not, you don't know), and you want to use that function but *not* cause any side-effects on any object it may have been hard-bound to.
 Call it with `new`, and you **always** get the newly constructed object back, regardless of if the function was previously hard-bound.

-While that distinction may not be a terribly common need everyday coding, it's important to fully understand how all these parts of the mechanism interact, so we have an accurate set of rules to analyze and predict its outcome.
+While that distinction may not be a terribly common need in everyday coding, it's important to fully understand how all these parts of the mechanism interact, so we have an accurate set of rules to analyze and predict its outcome.

 ### Determining `this`

 Now, we can summarize the rules for determining `this` from a function call's call-site, in their order of precedence.
 Ask these questions in this order, and stop when the first rule applies.

-1. Is the function called with `new` (*new binding*)?
+1. Is the function called with `new` (**new binding**)?
 If so, `this` is the newly constructed object.

     `var bar = new foo()`

-2. Is the function called with `call` or `apply` (*explicit binding*), even hidden inside *hard binding*?
+2. Is the function called with `call` or `apply` (**explicit binding**), even hidden inside a `bind` *hard binding*?
 If so, `this` is the explicitly specified object.

     `var bar = foo.call( obj2 )`

-3. Is the function called with a context (*implicit binding*), otherwise known as an owning or containing object?
+3. Is the function called with a context (**implicit binding**), otherwise known as an owning or containing object?
 If so, `this` is *that* context object.

     `var bar = obj1.foo()`

-4. Otherwise, default the `this`.
-If in `strict mode`, pick `undefined`, otherwise pick the global object.
+4. Otherwise, default the `this` (**default binding**).
+If in `strict mode`, pick `undefined`, otherwise pick the `global` object.

     `var bar = foo()`

 That's it.
-That's all it takes to understand the traditional rules of `this` binding for function calls.
+That's *all it takes* to understand the rules of `this` binding for normal function calls.

-### Caveats
+## Binding Exceptions

-As usual, there are some exceptions to normal `this` behavior which may seem surprising at first.
+As usual, there are some *exceptions* to the "rules".

+The `this`-binding behavior can in some scenarios be surprising, where you intended a different binding but you end up with binding behavior from the *default binding* rule (see previous).

+### Ignored `this`

-For one, if you pass any non-object value (`null`, `undefined`, `false`, `0`, etc) as a `this` binding to `call`, `apply`, or `bind`, those values are ignored, and the *default binding* rule will apply.
+If you pass any non-object value (`null`, `undefined`, `false`, `0`, etc) as a `this` binding parameter to `call`, `apply`, or `bind`, those values are effectively ignored, and instead the *default binding* rule applies to the invocation.

 ```js
 function foo() {